 This full-day round table consists of several distinct sessions presented by experts in game localization and is open to clients (game developers and game publishers) and to qualifying vendors (game localization specialists).
 We aim to provide the best possible venue to enable a fruitful and balanced debate.
 To this end, we will do our best to maintain a balanced group of participants.
 The day will end with an open discussion based on information and questions from the day’s presentations.
-Space for this session is limited.

 Advisory Board Members: Michaela Bartelt (Electronic Arts), Miguel Bernal-Merino (University of Roehampton), Simone Crosignani (Jinglebell Localization), Fabio Minazzi ( Binari Sonori – A Keywords Studio), Miguel Sepulveda (King) and Vanessa Wood (Bigpoint GmbH)

 Presenters: Philip Harris (Bigpoint GmbH), Ruzena Wegener (Bigpoint GmbH)

 Localization provides a necessary and much needed bridge between the narrative and translator.
 When that bridge breaks, the players let us know.
 Bigpoint manages the process differently with localization and narrative design working on the same team, allowing each quick and easy access to the other and giving the translators a direct line to the narrative design.
 In this presentation we’ll show the benefits of using this process, the ability to aid the translator’s directly, the improvements in translation quality and how the process can be adapted to the needs of all parties.

 Presenter: Bekir Diri (Nubuto Limited)